-As we entered the 1960s, the use of Cobalt 60 to sterilize medical disposable products emerged as a core element of our business.
-The sources of Cobalt began with NRX and NRU, but with the production of Cobalt at Douglas Point, Pickering, Embalse, Bruce, and Gentilly, CANDU reactors have and continue to supply this vital raw material.
-In fact the Bruce B and Gentilly 2 reactors supply the majority of our Cobalt 60.
-How important is this to the manufacturers of health care products?
+As we entered the decade of the 1960s, the use of cobalt 60 to sterilize medical disposable products emerged as a core element of our business.
+The sources of cobalt began with NRX and NRU, but with the production of cobalt at Douglas Point, Pickering, Embalse, Bruce, and Gentilly, Candu reactors have and continue to supply this vital raw material.

 Today, 50% of the world's medical products are gamma sterilized.
-80% of these products are sterilized with Cobalt provided by MDS Nordion and Canada.
-In fact, over the past 27 years, MDS Nordion has shipped over 400 million curies of Cobalt 60 around the world for health care applications.
-Because of its penetrating capacity, Cobalt 60 irradiation sterilizes critical products such as syringes, sutures and endoscopic devices used for laparoscopic surgery.
+80% of these products are sterilized with cobalt provided by MDS Nordion and Canada.
+In fact, over the past 27 years, MDS Nordion has shipped over 400 million curies of cobalt 60 around the world for health care applications.

-The development that had perhaps the most impact on nuclear medicine was the marketing in 1972 of fission product Molybdenum 99-which decays into Technetium 99m.
-This development quickly transformed the way Technetium-99m was supplied and forever transformed the diagnostic imaging process.
-To give you an idea about just how important MDS Nordion-supplied Molybdenum has become; two-thirds of the world supply comes from Canada.
-The Technetium it generates accounts for 80% of the diagnostic procedures used by the nuclear medicine community.
-This equates to 50,000 procedures every day or 20,000,000 procedures per year around the world.
-Without this imaging technology the only other course of action is invasive surgery, which is costly, less effective and more stressful for patients.
+The development that had perhaps the most impact on nuclear medicine was the marketing of fission product molybdenum 99 in 1972.
+This development quickly transformed the way technetium 99m was supplied and forever transformed the diagnostic imaging process.
+To give you an idea about just how important MDS Nordion supplied molybdenum has become, 80% of the world supply comes from Canada.
+The technetium it generates accounts for 80% of the diagnostic procedures used by the nuclear medicine community.
+This equates to 50,000 procedures every day at hospitals around the world.
+Without this imaging technology the only other course of action is invasive surgery.

-So you can see how the growing demand for Technetium and the Canadian nuclear program's ability to supply it, established our leadership as a supplier to the nuclear medicine community.
+So you can see how the growing demand for technetium and the Canadian nuclear program's ability to supply it truly established our leadership as a supplier to the nuclear medicine community.

 We did this by focusing on the needs of our customers and developing an unparalleled worldwide distribution system.
-And the market for Molybdenum 99 continues to grow as we find new applications in the diagnosis of heart, kidney, bone and blood diseases.
+And the market for molybdenum 99 continues to grow as we find new applications in the diagnosis of heart, kidney, bone and blood diseases.